Hyperobjekt/bil-site/content/news/lab-updates/can-people-with-vastly-different-political-beliefs-support-a-universal-basic-income-1.md

 **Empowerment within the household**

-As a benefit paid to the individual and not to the household, UBI could go a long way in empowering economic dependentsand providing them with exit options(for example,in cases of domestic abuse).(Van Parijs 1995;Zelleke 2014)
+As a benefit paid to the individual and not to the household, UBI could go a long way in empowering economic dependents and providing them with exit options(for example, in cases of domestic abuse).
+(Van Parijs 1995; Zelleke 2014)

 **Neutrality of preferences**

-UBI grants individualsmore freedom in determining life choices byproviding a lifetimeoffinancial security regardless of one’s career preferences.It would thus support individualsindevelopingand pursuingtheir own conception of happiness.(Van Parijs 1995;Zelleke 2014)
+UBI grants individuals more freedom in determining life choices by providing a lifetime of financial security regardless of one’s career preferences.It would thus support individuals in developing and pursuing their own conception of happiness.(Van Parijs 1995; Zelleke 2014)

 **Non-demeaning welfare**

-Because it is unconditional and universal, UBI avoids the paternalizing, demeaning, and stigmatizing process of means-testing, which iscentral tomost of the current welfare schemes.
+Because it is unconditional and universal, UBI avoids the paternalizing, demeaning, and stigmatizing process of means-testing, which is central to most of the current welfare schemes.
 (Zelleke 2014)

 **Poverty elimination**

-UBI has the potential to eliminate absolute poverty–povertywhich is incompatible in the most basic sense with individual freedom.
+UBI has the potential to eliminate absolute poverty–poverty which is incompatible in the most basic sense with individual freedom.
 (Van Parijs 1995; Zelleke 2014)

 **Education / Acquisition of skills**

 UBI would allow individuals to access opportunities for additional education and re-training.
-Such opportunities could give people material and intellectual resources topursue the kind of projects they want to.
+Such opportunities could give people material and intellectual resources to pursue the kind of projects they want to.
 (Zelleke 2014)

 **The right not to work**

-Wealthy countries have a humanitarian duty, or a duty of justice,to satisfy the basic needs of their citizens even when they choose to engage in non-waged kinds of work.
+Wealthy countries have a humanitarian duty, or a duty of justice, to satisfy the basic needs of their citizens even when they choose to engage in non-waged kinds of work.
 UBI could be a good way for countries enjoying productive economies to discharge this duty.(Baker 1992)

 {{< /tab >}}
 {{< tab tabNum="2" >}}